Ford Y-block engine: Development

 The original Lincoln V8 was also known as a Y-Block.
 Lincoln introduced their engine in 1952, but it was a different design from the Ford Y-Block, and was used on large cars and Ford heavy-duty trucks.

 One of the design qualities of the Y-Block V8 is its deep skirting which makes for a very rigid block for added strength in the bottom end.
 The drawback to this is it also makes for a heavy cylinder block.
-This being Ford’s first OHV engine, they had to feed oil to the rocker arm shafts through a passage from the center cam bearing.
+This being Ford's first OHV engine, they had to feed oil to the rocker arm shafts through a passage from the center cam bearing.
 Because of the low detergents in oils of that era these passages would often become clogged giving the Y-Block a reputation for bad oiling to the top end.
 Ford came up with a stop gap measure for this problem by feeding oil via an external tube directly to the rocker shafts from the main oil gallery.

 Cylinder heads on the Y-Block have always been a point for discussion.
 Because of the configuration of the intake ports, vertically in pairs instead of horizontally side by side, and the way in which they make sharp turns around the head bolts, they have been called “bad breathers”.
 Although their flow can indeed be inferior, they are nonetheless able to rev to 7,000+ rpm.

 Ford Y-blocks are easily identified.
-The distributor is located at the back of the engine and off to one side and the valve covers are held on with two bolts through the top.
+The distributor is located at the back of the engine and off to one side and the valve covers are held on with two studs/washers/nuts through the domed tops.